-The original, Single Digits 24® game has evolved into nine editions and ancillary products that educators, parents and children have embraced.
-During the past 16 years, Sun has seen his creation used in classrooms throughout the United States and abroad.
-These innovative tools are helping to create a new generation of students to become critical thinkers and problem solvers.
+That original, Single Digits game evolved into nine editions that educators, parents and children embraced.
+Today, these innovative tools are still helping to create a new generation of students to become critical thinkers and problem solvers.

-Suntex International Inc., the company Robert Sun founded, has become an organization committed to furthering mathematics education.
+Suntex International Inc., the company Robert Sun founded, is an organization committed to furthering mathematics education.
 “Our goal is to use the innovative 24® game as a tool to make math appealing, accessible and fun—thereby helping students to excel in math, science and related fields,” Sun explains.

 As a logical step toward that goal, Suntex created 24 Challenge® Math Program competitions—or “tournaments” as they came to be known—based on the 24® game.
 Tournaments activate entire communities and involve parents and families in the goal to raise mathematics achievement among students.